-The study aims to investigate the financial impact of online grocery shopping on the finances of the retail industry of the UK during the current COVID-19 situation.
-The main objectives for the core analysis of the research are as follows:
+This study explores the financial repercussions of online grocery shopping on the UK retail industry amidst the ongoing COVID-19 crisis.
+The primary objectives for the core analysis are as follows:

 Figure 1 COVID-19 effect on consumer behaviour Source: (EY, 2020)